Dannny-Babs/clot/README.md

 - Dart

 ## API
-The app utilizes the Fakestre API for retrieving product data.
+The app utilizes the Fakestore API for retrieving product data.
 The API is linked to a Firebase backend for user authentication.

 ## Note
 This app is a personal project and not a full-fledged commercial application.